nguyenphuonganh1202/MIS-311/README.md

 - Target promotional efforts by brand segment (e.g., discount high-priced brands to boost volume).
 - Monitor pricing benchmarks to avoid underpricing or overpricing compared to competitors.

-For deeper insights, regression models or clustering techniques could be implemented in future analysis.